httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 --- abstract

 This specification defines a convention for HTTP response header fields that allow cache directives to be targeted at specific caches or classes of caches.
-It also defines one such header field, targeted at content delivery network (CDN) caches.
+It also defines one such header field, the CDN-Cache-Control response header field, which is targeted at content delivery network (CDN) caches.

 --- middle